watem-sedem/watem-sedem/docs/input.rst

 Buffer map filename
 *******************

 The filename of the buffer map.
-This raster is only mandatory if the :ref:`Model Choice <choicespage>`:
+This raster is only mandatory if the :ref:`Model extension <extensionspage>`:
 :ref:`Include buffers <includebuffers>` is set to 1.

 The figure below shows an example of a buffermap with three buffer basins.
 The outlet